streamdata-gallery-organizations/aws-config/_listings/aws-config/actiongetcompliancedetailsbyresource-get-openapi.md

         type: string
       - in: query
         name: ResourceType
-        description: "The types of AWS resources for which you want compliance information;\t\t\tfor example, AWS::EC2::Instance"
+        description: The types of AWS resources for which you want compliance information;for example, AWS::EC2::Instance
         type: string
       responses:
         200: